 Salehi’s practice spans site-specific video installations, photography, film and printmaking.
-In 2010, he exhibited Di-Gi Zoorkhoone, a video installation, in his first solo exhibitionin Tehran.
-His short film, Clonazepam, made its international debut at the short film section of The Cannes International Film Festival.
-It was subsequently shown in Greece, Finland, Italy, Toronto and Scarborough between 2009 – 2011.
-Since then, Salehi’s work has been exhibited at Nuit Blanche Toronto, 2011.
+In 2010, he exhibited Di-Gi Zoorkhoone, a video installation, in his first solo exhibition in Tehran.
+His short film, Clonazepam, made its international debut in the short film section of The Cannes International Film Festival.
+It was subsequently shown in Greece, Finland, Italy, Toronto, and Scarborough between 2009 – 2011.
+Since then, Salehi’s work has been exhibited at Nuit Blanche Toronto, in 2011.
 2012 and 2014, and Los Angeles, 2016.

 Salehi considers his practice as a bridge between humans, a medium that unites, records, and showcases fragments of thoughts, feelings and memories like a journal.
 His current work focuses on migration, displacement, culture, and how this affects one’s ego.